-Sanders is a Republican campaign consultant with The Wickers Group, a “full-service political consulting firm specializing in strategic communication, surveys, media production” and much more, the company’s website said.
+Bryan Sanders is a Republican campaign consultant with The Wickers Group, a “full-service political consulting firm specializing in strategic communication, surveys, media production” and much more, the company’s website says.

 Most recently, Sanders worked on Mike’s failed 2016 bid for president.
-Before that, he worked as a media consultant for Republican Ted Yoho‘s 2012 campaign for the House seat in Florida’s third congressional district.
+Before that, he worked as a media consultant for Republican Ted Yoho‘s 2012 campaign for the House seat in Florida’s 3rd Congressional District.

 Yoho was described by Dave Weigel as a “self-professed Tea Party candidate, ran on goofball charm, corny jokes” and the assistance of Sanders.